 And, at Arkansas Methodist, we are pleased to offer a Women's Services Educator who specializes in prenatal education to include childbirth preparation, breastfeeding and infant safety as well as lactation services that include inpatient and outpatient consultations.
 Shawna McMinn, RN, IBCLC teaches these classes.
 For more information,, visit the Find an Event tab through this website or click here.

-Arkansas Methodist Medical Center is a Bronze Safe Sleep Hospital.
+Arkansas Methodist Medical Center is a Gold Safe Sleep Champion.
 Based on the facility's commitment to best practices and education on infant safe sleep, the hospital earned this recognition and is one of the first in the state of Arkansas to receive the title.

 What is infant safe sleep?

 Sudden infant death syndrome (SIDS) is the leading cause of death among infants between 1 month and 1 year of age.
 This is what you can do to help your baby sleep safely and to reduce your baby’s risk of SIDS.

 · Always place a baby on his or her back to sleep, for naps and at night, to reduce the risk of SIDS.

 · Use a firm sleep surface, covered by a fitted sheet; a crib, bassinet, portable crib or play yard that conforms to the safety standards of the Consumer Product Safety Commission (CPSC) is recommended.

 · Your baby should not sleep in an adult bed, on a couch or on a chair alone, with you, or with anyone else.